5-year-old dies, grandfather missing after being swept out to sea in California

 HALF MOON BAY, Calif.
 (KRON) – A 5-year-old girl is dead and her grandfather is missing Monday after a wave reportedly swept them off a Northern California beach and into the ocean over the weekend, according to Coast Guard officials.

-San Mateo County Fire found the 5-year-old, who was pulled out to sea Saturday afternoon at Martins Beach in Half Moon Bay, officials said.
-She was transported to the hospital and pronounced dead, Coast Guard officials said in a news release.
+The child, identified as Naretzi Navarrete, of Merced, was pulled out to sea Saturday afternoon at Martins Beach in Half Moon Bay, Coast Guard officials said in a news release.
+San Mateo County Fire personnel found Navarrete, who was transported to an area hospital where she was pronounced dead.

-For 22 hours, rescue teams searched 100 square miles for her 54-year-old grandfather before they suspended their search Sunday afternoon.
+For 22 hours, rescue teams searched 100 square miles for Navarette’s 54-year-old grandfather before they suspended their search Sunday afternoon.

 “The decision to suspend search efforts is one of the hardest decisions to make, but our crews searched for nearly 24 hours without any sightings of the missing person,” said Capt.
 Jordan Baldueza, deputy commander, Coast Guard Sector San Francisco.